Hasibull/github-profile-scraping/README.md

-# Web Scraper Using Python
+# Simple github profile info scraping Using Python
----

 This program can display the gitHub user's profile picture link and the number of repositories he/she has.
 ---